teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 echo http://$(curl -s ipinfo.io/ip):32000
 ```

 copy and paste this URL into your browser's address bar, and verify that your app is up and running there.
-(As before, if your model is large, it may take a while before it is ready to accept requests.)

 ### Test deployment under load

-To test the load on the deployment we will use Siege, a command-line tool used to test and analyze the performance of web servers.
+To test the load on the deployment we will use [siege](https://linux.die.net/man/1/siege), a command-line tool used to test and analyze the performance of web servers.
 It can generate a significant amount of traffic to test the response of a web server under load.

 Install Siege on node-0: